Surnames covered in our DNA project:

 We still need to look for volunteers to represent other Appleby lines from Northumberland, Durham and Yorkshire.
 If you are a male Appleby and would like to volunteer to take a DNA test as part of this project, please use the contact form to discuss this.

-A number of Appleby lines are known to have originated from the northern counties of England, particularly in County Durham where many were involved in the coal and shipping industry of Sunderland and Bishopwearmouth.
+A number of Appleby lines are known to have originated from the northern counties of England, particularly in Northumberland, County Durham and North Yorkshire, where many were involved in the coal and shipping industries of Tynemouth and Teesside.
 I am very grateful to Colin Appleby, who has contributed charts for several major lines of Applebys.

 Walter Charles Appleby of St Pancras LONDON! this was a surprise result, but we MAY have discovered a member of the Haswell line (who our London line tester matched exactly) who could be the founder of the London line - watch this space to see if we do find written evidence to support this theory.